GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/ex1_f2im_ontarget_api.rst

 but the user can easily create a fresh bad pixel mask from the flats and recent short darks.

-The Bad Pixel Mask is created as follow:
+The Bad Pixel Mask is created as follows:

 .. code-block:: python
     :linenos: